Beretta350/exchange-transactions/README.md

 ## Overview

-This is a rates of exchange transaction REST API for WEX assessment developed using Java with Spring Boot.
+This is a rates of exchange transaction REST API developed using Java with Spring Boot.
 The application facilitates the storage and retrieval of exchange transactions.
 All of it consuming the Treasury Reporting Rates of Exchange API and returning the amount of dollar in the transaction converted in a desired currency.